 Altered Earth:

-The purpose of this project was to develop an effective visual design system that seeks to unify differing components of a system yet instill excitement through its innovative representation of meaning.
-This project focused on the manipulation and arrangement (composition) of typography and image as it conveys messages through a poster series.
-Students developed three posters that persuaded viewers to attend a series of events.
+The purpose of this project was to develop an effective visual design system that seeks to unify differing components.
 Each poster aims to communicate the meaning of a person's work contribution.

 Design Concept:

 The green, purple, and blue boxes represent the past, present, and future, moving upward to reflect this progression.
-The placement of the poems mirrors this concept: in the past, the poem appears in the background; in the present, it spans both the foreground and background; and in the future, it moves to the top layer.
 As the poster series progresses, both the square and the poet's name shift upward, while the poems themselves become more prominent through changes in opacity.
 I also emphasized key words—invisible, they say, and forward—when they appeared in the poems.

 Research: